snogaraleal/adjax/README.md

 );
 ```

-Now you can send and receive `Date` objects seamlessly from Python to JS
+Now you can send and receive `Date` objects from Python to JS and vice-versa.
-and vice-versa.

 ## License